-The TEG-S2400i or TEG-S2600i can be mounted in an ELA standard-sized, 19-inch rack, which can be placed in a wiring closet with other equipment.
+The 24+2G switch can be mounted in an ELA standard-sized, 19-inch rack, which can be placed in a wiring closet with other equipment.
 To install, attach the mounting brackets on the switch side panels (one on each side) and secure them with the screws provided.
 Then, use the screws provided with the equipment rack to mount the switch on the rack.